pantheon-systems/documentation/source/content/guides/edge-integrations/04-wordpress-sdk.md

 ### Segments

-These endpoints expose the different types of segments available with Edge Integrations.
-It does *not* necessarily reflect the *currently active* segments (see [Config](#Config) below). _Segments_, in this context, mean the different ways by which users can be identified.
-For Edge Integrations, this means information gathered about a user based on their geolocation information and interest tracking.
+The endpoints above expose the different types of segments available within Edge Integrations.
+It does not necessarily reflect the currently active segments (more information can be found in the [Config section](#Config) below).
+In this context, Segments indicate the different ways users can be identified.
+For Edge Integrations, it is information gathered about a user based on their geolocation information and interest tracking.
 For the purposes of the API, "connection" is split away from the other "geo" segments into its own namespace.

 [Read more about `segments`](https://pantheon.stoplight.io/docs/edge-integrations/48045c3028625-ei-segments).

 ### Config

 The `config` endpoints expose information about how the Edge Integrations plugin works and what the current settings are.
-Most of these reflect things that are set via the filters available in the main `Pantheon\EI\WP` namespace as well as those in `Pantheon\EI\WP\Interest` and `Pantheon\EI\WP\Geo`.
+Most of these reflect what is set via the filters available in the main `Pantheon\EI\WP` namespace, as well as those in `Pantheon\EI\WP\Interest` and `Pantheon\EI\WP\Geo`.
 These allow you to have an understanding of the current working state of the plugin in the API.

 [Read more about `config`](https://pantheon.stoplight.io/docs/edge-integrations/edaa3dbe9bca3-ei-config).